Healthcare Technological Advancements in Evidence-Based MedicineSreenivasan Venkata Patnam

 Role of Technology in Evidence-Based Practice

 Information technology is critical in the practice of evidence-based medicine because it allows healthcare practitioners to access and analyze clinical evidence as they develop patient care plans.
 This frequently necessitates the examination of a huge amount of complex data.
-As a result, healthcare managers in charge of implementing information systems and evidence-based medicine policies and guidelines will need to understand evidence-based medicine ideas as well as the capabilities and limitations of various IT solutions for evidence-based medicine.
+As a result, healthcare managers in charge of implementing information systems and evidence-based medicine policies and guidelines will need to understand evidence-based medicine ideas and the capabilities and limitations of various IT solutions for evidence-based medicine.

 While some EHR systems have machine-readable clinical data, others must rely on natural language processing (NLP) to provide clinical care information.
 NLP is a component of artificial intelligence (computers’ ability to learn from what they read) that aids computers in understanding, interpreting, and manipulating human language.
 NLP uses computer science and computational linguistics to convert human language into a format that a machine can understand.